sharath291994/CE-fit-analysis/README.md

 pip install pandas numpy matplotlib seaborn openpyxl scipy

 ### Usage
-Please follow the following steps to generate the results using the Zacros CE utility:
+Please follow the steps below to generate the results using the Zacros CE utility:
-1) Place your Zacros CE utility  AmatBvec in a directory.
+1) Place your AmatBvec.xlsx file in a directory.
+2) In the Windows Command Prompt, change the path to the location of AmatBvec.xlsx file.
-2) In the Windows command window, run the command: zacros-ce-fit path/to/AmatBvec.xlsx --correlation --histograms --stats
+3) Run the following command: zacros-ce-fit AmatBvec.xlsx --correlation --histograms --stats
-3) Alternatively, you can run the following command: python -m zacros_ce_fit.cli path/to/AmcBvec.xlsx --correlation --histograms --stats
+4) Alternatively, you can run the following command: python -m zacros_ce_fit.cli AmcBvec.xlsx --correlation --histograms --stats

 ### Options
 The following options are available in the utility: